tome-gg/negotiation-protocols/README.md

 # Tome.gg - Alignment Negotiation Smart Contract

-This is `Alignment Negotiation`, which is a smart contract designed for software engineering mentors and apprentices to negotiate and align the parameters of their mentoring engagement.
+This is **Alignment Negotiation**, a smart contract designed for software engineering mentors and apprentices to negotiate and align the parameters of their mentoring engagement.

 This tool enables mentors and apprentices: